 5. Add Google reCAPTCHA Verification

-Google ReCAPTCHA is an advanced form of CAPTCHA and can test to see whether a user is a bot or human.
-CAPTCHA stands for ‘Completely Automated Public Turing Test to tell Computers and Humans Apart’.
+Google ReCAPTCHA is an advanced form of CAPTCHA and can be tested to see whether a user is a bot or human.
+CAPTCHA stands for ‘Completely Automated Public Turing Test to Tell Computers and Humans Apart’.

-Users are required to click a checkbox to demonstrate they are not a robot.
+Users are required to click a checkbox to demonstrate they are not robots.
 They will either pass right away or be presented with a second test, a set of images where they have to click on matching objects.

 It is difficult for bots to pass the test because when Google detects a spambot, it gives them a much harder challenge.
 And while users find most CAPTCHA tests annoying, reCAPTCHA provides the best user experience.